University of the Free State: Ranking

-Racial integration, de-segregation, and controversy
+Partnerships

+The University of the Free State maintains student exchange and academic partnerships with several other universities worldwide.
+In 2023, two of its most recent collaborations included a new partnership with Schmalkalden University and an academic collaboration for peace with the University of Haifa.

+Controversies

 After having previously been open only to whites, UFS admitted its first black students in the early 1990s, as apartheid in South Africa began to end.
 Large majorities of students of all races supported racial integration of the housing facilities, and for several years UFS was seen as a model integration project.
-However, in the mid- to late-1990s, blacks began to form a larger percentage of the student body (they are 85% of the population of the Free State province) and began to be less enthusiastic about continuing traditions from the white-only history of UFS.
+However, in the mid- to late-1990s, blacks began to form a larger percentage of the student body (they are 85% of the population of the Free State province) and began to be less enthusiastic about continuing traditions from the history of UFS.
 After a 1996 riot, the UFS student residences became de facto re-segregated.
 Furthermore, as classes became offered in English as well as Afrikaans, classes also became segregated as whites favoured Afrikaans-language classes and blacks favoured English-language classes.

 The university faced controversy in late February 2008 following a video made by four white students of the Reitz residence which was referred to as being a protest against racial integration on the campus.
-The real motive behind the making of the video is still debatable.
 The video depicted five black workers being subjected to various mock activities, including being forced to consume food which appeared to have been urinated on.
 The video received coverage from both South African and international media and condemnation from most major political parties in South Africa, and led to riots and racial strife among students at the university.
 In riots that followed the video, threats were made against white students by protesting black students.

 The council of the university closed the Reitz hostel over the incident and the incident triggered a broader investigation into racism in education by the Department of Education of South Africa.